KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-02.md

 :::

 :::caution
-DAO Name and Logo can not be changed after the creation process.
+A DAO's Name and Logo can not be changed after the creation process.
 :::

-Enter your DAO's name, logo, category, and a description.
+Enter your DAO's name, logo, category, and description.

 Click **Next** to proceed to the next step.

 ---
-:::note
+:::tip
-If you need to make changes during the creation process, the progress bar (below) may be used to go back to any step.
+You can click on the progress bar (below) to go back and make changes to any step.
 ![Progress Bar](./img/2-2_bar.png)
 :::